Ultrasound-based detection of flow fronts in injection molds

 Moldfront Assembly Machine Tool

-MoldFront electronics unit mounted on an injection molding machine
+MoldFront electronic unit mounted on an injection molding machine

-Click here to go to the sensory product mentioned:
+Click here to view the sensor product mentioned:

 • Die Methode erfasst dynamisch und in Echtzeit Veränderungen der Fließfront, was eine schnelle Reaktionszeit im Bereich von < 5 Millisekunden ermöglicht.

-• The method is robust against external influences such as abrasive media, high spray pressures or humidity.
+• The method is resistant to external factors such as abrasive media, high spray pressures, or humidity.

-• The method allows non-contact measurement at many different points in the mold, resulting in a high degree of design freedom.
+• This method allows for non-contact measurement at many different points on the tool, resulting in a high degree of design freedom.

-Comparison MoldFront flow front detection and pressure sensor technology
+Comparison of MoldFront flow front detection and pressure sensors

-The use of pressure sensor technology is a common method for pressure measurement as well as detection of flow fronts in industry.
+The use of pressure sensors is a common method for measuring pressure and detecting flow fronts in industry.

 The MoldFront ultrasonic sensor technology can be used analogously.
 While the pressure sensor system measures the increase in pressure in the cavity in order to detect the flow front, the MoldFront ultrasonic sensor system uses density changes in the cavity.
 This accurately detects whether the steel/air or steel/plastic interface exists at the measurement point.
 This works equally well for other metals, such as aluminum or copper.